 How do you go so long without washing hair while working out?

-I'm a little lucky in this category - I don't sweat very much to where my hair seems super wet after working out.
-I go to the gym tues/thurs/friday, so I will always wash my hair on Tuesday and maybe Saturday.
+I'm a little lucky in this category - I don't sweat very much to the point where my hair seems super wet after working out.
 I use dry shampoo, texture spray, and I might quickly cool dry it with my Dyson to give it a more clean look.
 If it's really bad, I'll either put it in a low bun, or wash it.

 Do Silk pillowcases help hair?